Description

 Using this definition on our asset we see for example:

-• Looking at the downside volatility of 18.2% in the last 5 years of Xcel Energy, we see it is relatively higher, thus worse in comparison to the benchmark SPY (15%)
+• The downside volatility over 5 years of Xcel Energy is 18.4%, which is greater, thus worse compared to the benchmark SPY (15%) in the same period.

 Sharpe: